DivyaniUpadhyay/EcoGrow/README.md

 # (4) Contact Page:
       By visiting the contact page the customer can share their problem with us.
+     Note:-  As our project is a static website showcase,the contact page does not have any dynamic functionality.
 ![Screenshot 2024-06-11 104221](https://github.com/ShubhamRaghu03/ECOGROW/assets/171165584/44f61701-32d9-4eb7-8628-da113f43b4ce)

 # (5) Chatbot Page: